-Field Default Description General Settings Folder Тор Use this field to set and display the folder with which the profile is associated.
-The drop-down menu displays all folders available for association with the profile.
-Folders provide a way to organize the visibility of device parameters that is separate from the configuration groups of devices.
-Using folders, you can view basic statistics about device, and define which users have visibility to which device parameters.
+Field Default Description General Settings Folder Тор Set the folder with which the profile is associated.
+The drop-down menu display all folders available for association with the profile.
 Name Blank Enter the name of the threshold profile.
 Other Settings AP Load Balancing No Enable or disable AP load balancing based on a user-defined number of clients or the degree of AP utilization on an AP.
 AP Load Balancing Max Retries (0-100,000) 8 Set the maximum number of times that an AP attempts load balancing before timing out.
 AP Load Balancing User High Watermark (0-100,000) 0 Set the high watermark level for the number of users that AP load balancing is to support.
 The supported range is 0 to 100,000 users, and setting this field to 0 users disables this function.
 When the number of users exceeds the high watermark, it triggers an alert.
 AP Load Balancing User Low Watermark (0-100,000) 0 Set the low watermark level for the number of users that AP load balancing is to support.
 The supported range is 0 to 100,000 users, and setting this field to 0 users disables this function.
 When the number of users exceeds the low watermark, it triggers an alert.
 AP Load Balancing Util High Watermark (0-100%) 0 Set the high watermark level as a percentage of load balancing utilization.
 The supported range is 0 to 100%, and a value of 0% disables this function.
 When this watermark is exceeded, it triggers an alert or wait time.
 AP Load Balancing Util Low Watermark (0-100%) 0 Set the low watermark level as a percentage of load balancing utilization.
 The supported range is 0 to 100%, and a value of 0% disables this function.
 When this watermark is exceeded, it triggers an alert or wait time.
 AP Load Balancing Util Wait Time (0-360,000 sec) 0 Set the wait time for the AP when AP load balancing is enabled.
 When load balancing thresholds are exceeded, this setting defines the length of time before AP load balancing restarts on the AP.
 The supported range is 0 to 360,000 seconds, and defining a value of 0 disables this function.
 Station Handoff Assist No Enable or disable the ability of APs to hand users over to another adjacent AP, as available, in order to optimize or improve general network load.
+Detect Association Failure No Enable or disable an AP's ability to detect failures in wireless user associations.

-Table 43 Alcatel-Lucent Configuration > Profiles > RF > Optimization Profile Settings (Continued)
+Table 50 Profiles > RF > Optimization Profile Settings (Continued)